 South Africa & Stellenbosch University, 2016

 Prior to this, I was very involved in student leadership at Stellenbosch University, where I became the first African Black President (Head Student) at Helderberg Mens' Residence, and the first African Black Male Chairperson (President) of the Student Representative Council (SRC).
 My passion for wanting to see people reach their full potential and formulate their identity, led me to further my studies.
-As a Mandela Rhodes Scholar, I was able to apply for a prestigious Doctoral scholarship, in partnership with Leverhulme Trust, for a PhD degree in New Testament and Christian Origins at Edinburgh University.
-This opportunity allows me to possibly develop a hermeneutical model that can help bridge the gap between these ancient texts and contemporary readers ethnic and social challenges, by creating interpretive ways that can make these texts more contextually relevant to people's lives today.
+As a Mandela Rhodes Scholar, I was able to apply for a prestigious Shaun Johnson Memorial Doctoral scholarship, which is in partnership with Mandela Rhodes Foundation and the Leverhulme Trust.
+This scholarship has given me the opportunity to pursue a PhD degree in New Testament and Christian Origins at Edinburgh University.
+This allows me to begin working towards the development of these hermeneutical models that can help bridge the gap between these ancient texts and the contemporary readers ethnic and social challenges.